International Museum of Dinnerware Design: Collections

 The International Museum of Dinnerware Design "celebrates a significant aspect of our daily lives.
 The permanent collection features international dinnerware from ancient to futuristic times," and the objects are made of an array of different materials – from ceramic, glass, and metal to plastic, lacquer, fiber, paper, wood, yarn, and more.
-The collection features historic dinnerware made by the leading designers for industry, including work by Eva Zeisel, Russel Wright, Ben Seibel, Arne Jacobsen, Glidden Parker, Frederick Carder, Frederick Hurten Rhead, Viktor Schreckengost, Don Schreckengost, Michael Lax, A.D.
+The collection features historic dinnerware made by the leading designers for industry, including work by Eva Zeisel, Russel Wright, Ben Seibel, Arne Jacobsen, Glidden Parker, Frederick Carder, Frederick Hurten Rhead, Viktor and Don Schreckengost, Michael Lax, A.D.
 Copier, Fong Chow, and Shinichiro Ogata.
-The collection also includes masterpieces by hundreds of contemporary artists such as Warren MacKenzie, Marie Woo, Val Cushing, John Neely, Josh DeWeese, Léopold L. Foulem, Ruth Duckworth, Chris Staley, Jeff Oestreich, and Otto and Vivika Heino.
+The collection also includes masterpieces by hundreds of contemporary artists such as Warren MacKenzie, Marie Woo, Val Cushing, John Neely, Josh DeWeese, Léopold Foulem, Ruth Duckworth, Chris Staley, Jeff Oestreich, and Otto and Vivika Heino.
 Along with contemporary and historic dinnerware, IMoDD collects non-functional fine art that references the dining experience, including art made by Roy Lichtenstein, Sandy Skoglund ("The Cocktail Party"), William Parry ("Knife Fork Spoon" ceramic sculpture), and David Oliviera ("Wire Scribble Sculpture").
 IMoDD has over 9,000 objects in its collection.

-Exhibitions and Educational Programming
+Exhibitions and educational programming

 The International Museum of Dinnerware Design has office and storage facilities in Ann Arbor, but without a dedicated museum building, it has partnered with other local museums, galleries, and libraries on more than twenty exhibitions since its founding in 2012.
 Three successful exhibitions have been held at SOFA (Sculpture, Objects, Functional Art + Design).
 Other IMoDD exhibits include: